Graphs of Joint Types, Noninteractive Simulation, and Stronger Hypercontractivity: Noninteractive Simulation

 \section{Noninteractive Simulation}

-In this section, we apply our results in the previous section to two noninteractive simulation problems, one with sources uniformly distributed over a joint $n$-type and the other with memoryless sources.
+In this section, we connect the maximal density problem on type graphs to the noninteractive simulation (or noise stability) problem.
+We focus on two noninteractive simulation problems, one with sources uniformly distributed over a joint $n$-type and the other with memoryless sources.